 Is the keyword you’re using relevant to your website’s content?

 Example: you’re writing a post to your readers about how to start a vegetable garden.
 You wouldn’t use the keywords such as cat pictures, Instagram, funny cats, cats in shoes.
 Nu-uh.
 For those searching those words in Google and come across your post, they’ll be disappointed to see no cats.
-Unnecessary words can lead to issues with Google, and the potential risk of your website being blocked from search engines.
+Unnecessary words can lead to issues with Google, and the potential risk of your website being blocked by search engines.

 What you DO want for keywords about starting a vegetable garden: gardening, soil, tools, seeds, vegetables, patch, healthy, organic, fertilizer, herbs, tomatoes, cucumber, lettuce, stakes.